buehler/mcs-event-driven-systems/doc/adr/0013-stateful-resilience-pattern-for-missing-events.md

 This allows configuring the error handling based on tests with the actual hardware.

 If the automatic retries fail, the process will always end in manual intervention.
+The auto-retry mechanism can only be triggered, if certain events are missing.
+Mainly the distance sensors determine if a block is still in its original position and a auto-retry could therefore be successful.
+The manual user task can be skipped with the are clear button, for testing purposes.
 ![process_error_handling_detail.png](imges/process_error_handling_detail.png)

 ## Rationale